 Funding Opportunity: Addressing Structural Racism and Discrimination

 NIGMS has long encouraged the use of evidence-informed practices to improve research education, training, and career development.
-The institute recognizes that there is need for more hypothesis-driven research to test biomedical training, mentoring and networking interventions for efficacy and replicability across career stages and at a range of institution types.
-The purpose of ’Research on Interventions’ research program is to support research that will enhance the evidence base for effective, high-impact, scalable interventions, and improve our understanding of the factors contributing to the advancement of individuals pursuing biomedical research careers.
+The Institute recognizes that there is need for more hypothesis-driven research to test biomedical training, mentoring and networking interventions for efficacy and replicability across career stages and at a range of institution types.

-While a broad range of topics are encouraged, NIGMS has published a Notice of Special Interest (NOT-GM-21-033) to inform applicants of potential topic areas to address the impacts of structural racism and discrimination on biomedical career progression and the biomedical research enterprise.
-Additionally, the Office of Research on Women's Health has published a notice (NOT-OD-21-068) designed to change the culture to mitigate or eliminate sexual harassment in the biomedical research enterprise.
+Other possible areas of research are described in two Notices of Special Interest (NOSI).
+NOT-GM-21-033 informs applicants of potential topic areas to address the impacts of structural racism and discrimination on biomedical career progression and the biomedical research enterprise.
+NOT-OD-21-150 informs potential applicants of the NIH’s interest in supporting research on interventions designed to change the culture to mitigate or eliminate sexual harassment in the biomedical research enterprise.

 Maximizing Investigators’ Research Award (MIRA) R35 grant, which will support both established investigators and early stage investigators.